My canine naturalist is intent on

 Listen with jealousy to the gentle puffed snores beside me.

 A train in the distance hooks my thoughts.
 Life scurries on.
-Freight is carried.

 Breathe in, breathe out.
 Try and melt into the darkness.